North Korea - Government

 National heritage

-Selected World Heritage Site locales Koguryo Tombs Complex; Historic Monuments and Sites in Kaesong
+Selected World Heritage Site locales Koguryo Tombs Complex; Historic Monuments and Sites in Kaesong; Mount Kumgang – Diamond Mountain from the Sea (m)

 Key Political parties and their leaders in North Korea